 This is just a small sample of Christians who were and are against the celebration of Christmas.

 As I stated at the beginning of this section, when a Christian in our day mentions that they are opposed to the celebration of Christmas, they are looked upon as an oddball.
-But if you are a person who celebrates Christmas and were to have lived during any of the times and places mentioned above, you would have been the one considered an oddball.
-You would have been the one who was looked upon as disobeying God and doing that which is wrong.
+But if you were a person who celebrated Christmas and lived during many of the times and places mentioned above, you would have been the one considered an oddball.
+You would have been looked upon as a person who was disobeying God and doing that which is wrong and sinful.
 Oh, how times have changed.
 But think about it.
 Godís word does not change.
 If it was wrong and sinful to celebrate Christmas back then, it is still wrong and sinful to do so now.
 The only question is, will you receive and obey what Godís word says regarding the matter?